 How important the 'speaker' part of the equation is will differ from person to person.
 More and more audio experts are getting involved now, collaborating with the tech giants, and so the sound quality is drastically improving - which is important when it comes to music.

 The Apple HomePod, Google Home Max and Sonos One are all big on audio quality - so there's something out there for everyone.

 For supplementary smart speakers, around the house, this might be less important but you want to get that main kitchen/living room choice right.

 Read on for our reviews of the latest smart speakers from Amazon, Google, Sonos and more, starting with our top five picks then leading on to some others to consider.

 This is the Echo that's selling like no-one's business and in many ways it's our favourite - so long as you already have a speaker you'd like to hook it up to via the 3.5mm audio jack or Bluetooth.
 The big selling point here is the price, of course - the second gen Amazon Echo Dot is $49.99 for one, cheaper in bundles and you can probably find deals on a solo Dot.

 So for the price of one swanky smart speaker, you can have three/four/five Echo Dots around your flat or house, in every room.
 And if you have children, can also pick up the Echo Dot Kids Edition, which includes new safety features and requires kids to say "please" when making requests.

-The small, puck-shaped device is unobtrusive, the shiny black finish looks a little tech-y compared to some classier speakers but will nestle in amongst vases, utensils or nicknacks on shelves just fine.
+The small, puck-shaped Echo Dot is unobtrusive, the shiny black finish looks a little tech-y compared to some classier speakers but will nestle in amongst vases, utensils or nicknacks on shelves just fine.
 Plus you can buy fabric finishes separately to improve the look.